-Are any documents privileged?
+9 Are any documents privileged?
 Would advice from an in-house lawyer (whether local or foreign) also be privileged?

-No, Japanese law does not have the concept of 'privilege' in the context of document disclosure.
+No; the concept of 'privilege' in the context of document disclosure does not exist in Japanese law.
 In Japan, document disclosure is only intended for specific documents by means of a court's document production order.